aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

     2. If so, discard *h*.
     3. Otherwise, scan the candidates for a nonredundant half-space.
 At this point the candidate set is nonempty and at least one of its elements must be nonredundant.
-We scan the candidate list to find this element.
+We scan the candidate list to find this element, remove it from *H* and put it in *M*.

   3. Output *M*.